Usage Notes

 Municipal Elections

-Kommunalwahl results at the municipality level, 1984–2025 (unharmonized) and 1990–2025 (harmonized), covering all 16 states.
-Includes turnout and party vote shares.
+Kommunalwahl results at the municipality level, 1984–2026 (unharmonized) and 1990–2026 (harmonized), covering all 16 states.
+Includes turnout, party vote shares, and—where available—council seats (seats_* columns).
 Municipal elections are not synchronized across Germany—each state sets its own schedule.

 Files: municipal_unharm, municipal_harm, municipal_harm_25